-One part of my interests lies with the role of social interaction and mutual understanding for joint action with special attention for the ‘sense of the other’, the ‘sense of us’ and the ‘sense of we-agency’ in combination with research on emergent coordination (i.e., alignment, synchrony).
+Another of my interests is the role of the ‘sense of the other’, the ‘sense of us’ and the ‘sense of we-agency’ in joint action and mutual understanding.
+In this work I draw inspiration from research on emergent coordination i.e., alignment, and synchrony.

 I was previously working with Prof. Albert Newen and Prof. Tobias Schlicht.
 My project Joint Action, Coordination, and Control was part of his bigger project Situated Cognition.
 Perceiving the World and Understanding other minds.
 Within the project I focused on joint action and collective intentionality.

 I am also thankful for the useful interactions with my secondary supervisor, Prof. Jan Bransen, working at the Radboud University Nijmegen, Prof. Stephen Butterfill who I visited for three month fall 2016 at Warwick University and is now a Visiting International Professor at the Ruhr-University, and Prof. John Sutton who I visited for three months at the end of 2017.